rafche/powerapps-docs/powerapps-docs/user/Access-team.md

 ---
 # Share rows using Access Team

-Access Team grant access to rows via sharing rows.
+Access Team grants access to rows via sharing rows.
 Access Team members have privileges defined by their individual security roles and by roles from the teams they are members of.

 > [!NOTE]
-> Before you can share rows using Access Team, your admin will need to set-up an Access Team template.
+> Before you can share rows using Access Team, your admin must set up an Access Team template.
 For more information, see [About team templates](/previous-versions/dynamicscrm-2016/admins-customizers-dynamics-365/mt812239(v%3dcrm.8)).

 1. To give a user permission to access a row, from the site map, select the row type.
 For example, **Accounts**.
 2. From the list of rows, open the row that you want to provide another user access to.